 The Alameda High (AHS) baseball team won the North Coast Section (NCS) Div.
 II championship with a 4-3 victory over Maria Carrillo of Santa Rosa Saturday, June 2, at Diablo Valley College in Pleasant Hill.

-The Encinal High School Jets football team will advance to the second round of the North Coast Section (NCS) Div.
-III playoffs after a 49-0 rout of Petaluma High Saturday, Nov.
-3 at Stargell Field.
+The Alameda High School (AHS) women’s volleyball team advanced to the North Coast Section (NCS) Div.
+II semifinals after a victory over Benicia High School Saturday, Nov.
+2, at home.

 The Hornets defeated the Panthers, 3-1 (25-21, 29-27, 15-25, 25-19), in the NCS quarterfinal match.
 The team took on Carondelet in the semifinal on Wednesday, Nov.
 6.

 The Hornets entered the tournament as the No. 3 seed out of 16 teams.
 They defeated El Cerrito, 3-0 (25-12, 25-21, 25-23), in the first round on Oct.
 30.

 The Alameda High School (AHS) men’s cross-country team won the 3.1-mile varsity competition at the first West Alameda County Conference (WACC) meet of the season on Sept.
 19 at Garin Park in Hayward.
 The Hornets finished with a tournament-low score of 54 to beat out nine other teams including Encinal High School (EHS).
 The Hornets top five participants finished in the top 20.
 The Hornets were led by junior Emilio Cazares who finished second overall out of 81 other runners.
 He finished the race with a time of 17:48.36.